jorbDehmel/oak/docs/manual.md

 installed on the compiling device, it can be cloned via Git by using `acorn --install PACKAGE_URL`.
 You can update or reinstall a package via `acorn --reinstall PACKAGE_URL`.
-A few packages have known URLs, meaning you can just say
-`acorn --install NAME`, rather than the full URL.
+A few packages have known URLs, meaning you can just say `acorn --install NAME` rather than the full URL.
 Installed packages keep their files in `/usr/include/oak/NAME`.

-Note: You can use `--install` or `-S`.
+**Note A:** You can use `--install` or `-S`.

+**Note B:** All packages must be strictly unique in their names, and package names must contain only characters which are valid in UNIX directory names.

 ### Packages and Namespaces